Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

 \subsubsection{Linking Flows to Encrypted Identities}

+The consortium needs to request the exit relay to link the identified flow record to an encrypted identity.
+Therefore, the exit relay needs to be informed about the flow record and convinced that the request was approved and logged by the consortium.
+The consortium provides this proof through an EIP1186 Merkle proof~\cite{2018_jentzsch_eip1186}, which proves the deanonymization request (without justification) and voting record to the exit relay by revealing the hash chain that connects the smart contract state variables to the already public blockchain header.
+This communication between the consortium and the exit relay is confidential and realized over a TLS channel between one consortium member and the exit relay.

-To link the identified flow record to an encrypted identity, the consortium sends the record to the exit relay from which the traffic originated.
-With the request, the consortium also provides a Merkle proof of the accepted request.
-For this proof, the consortium reveals the smart contract's variables storing the digest of the voted-upon request and the variable storing the vote's outcome.
-Only the exit relay is informed about this request, as \name would otherwise extensively interfere with ongoing investigations.
-After verifying these proofs, the exit relay is thus sure that the consortium agreed on the necessity of this deanonymization and that this is eventually disclosed.
-Then, the exit relay decrypts the database key \(H(\text{ID}_3)\) as well as the flow record signature by the client identification key.
+Thus, only the exit relay is informed about this request, as \name would otherwise extensively interfere with ongoing investigations.
+After verifying the request, the exit relay is thus sure that the consortium agreed on the necessity of this deanonymization and that this will eventually be disclosed.
+Then, the exit relay decrypts the digest $H(\text{ID}_3)$, which is the database key for the encrypted client identity $\text{ID}_3$, as well as the flow record signature by the client identification key.
 The exit relay then transfers this data to the consortium.

-The consortium can now retrieve the encrypted identity \(\text{ID}_3\) associated with the database key by jointly threshold-decrypting this encrypted identity, before verifying the honesty of the exit relay.
-First, the data, pointed to by the key, has to be retrievable.
+The consortium can now retrieve the associated encrypted identity $\text{ID}_3$~(\cf~Figure~\ref{fig:encrypted-identity}) and remove the first threshold-encryption layer to verify the honesty of the exit relay.
+For this verification, several requirements must be fulfilled.
+First, the data pointed to by the database key has to be retrievable.
 Second, the signature of the flow record must be verifiable with the client identification key $K_3$ revealed by the decryption.
 This signature ensures that the outer encrypted identity is indeed the origin of the investigated communication, as only the client knows the corresponding private key and would not sign flow records of unknown connections.
-Third, the consortium has to check that the indicated predecessor relay has a known identity.
+Third, the consortium has to check that the indicated predecessor relay has a known identity $R^{\text{id}}_2$.
+Knowing the middle relay's identity means that either a valid certificate is provided or, more commonly, the relay's identity is stored in \name's consensus.
+Finally, the consortium ensures that this middle relay did indeed vouch for the correctness of the next layer's encrypted identity by verifying the signature $\text{sig}_{R_2^{\text{id}}}\left(\text{ID}_2||K_3||R_2^{\text{id}}\right)$.